vlime/vlime/README.md

 The lisp code has three backends, and each has different dependencies.

 For maximum compatibility with different CL implementations, just use the `usocket` backend.
-It should work on any CL implementation that runs SWANK, thanks to the awesome `usocket` library.
+It should work on any CL implementation that runs SWANK (not tested, help wanted), thanks to the awesome `usocket` library.

 Currently Vlime can only detect s-expressions inside parentheses.
 To make your life easier, use [paredit](https://github.com/kovisoft/paredit).